-I love my eggplant cut into chunks and drizzled with a touch of olive oil, plus some herbs and spices, and caramelized until charred and soft (perhaps with some tomatoes) to make a chutney.
-I also love it sliced, breaded and lightly fried, and turned into this delectable and crispy eggplant burger.
+When it comes to eggplant, I love to cut it into chunks and drizzle it with a touch of olive oil, plus some herbs and spices, and caramelize until charred and soft (perhaps with some tomatoes) to make a chutney fit for this delicious spiced Moroccan chicken wrap.

 Part of the joy of preparing a recipe like stuffed eggplant is that the sky's the limit when it comes to ingredients.